 6. Cultivate a learning environment.

 Stagnant working environments and career development paths are major danger signs for organizations.
 The quickest way to lose employees is to roadblock their learning and development opportunities.
-Continual learning is a pivotal tool to attaining your business goals.
+Continual learning is a pivotal tool for attaining your business goals.
 In a nurturing, continual learning environment, you can invest in employees while still focusing on larger business goals.
 Develop training courses or learning modules that walk employees through different aspects of their role or new industry knowledge.
-By creating a continual learning environment, you also create space for pain points within your organization to identified and addressed.
-This is incredibly healthy for companies who may have potentially damaging issues.
+By creating a continual learning environment, you also create space for pain points within your organization to be identified and addressed.
+This is incredibly healthy for companies that may have potentially damaging issues.